How to Fix Drum light out on GE GTD65EBSJWS (Electric)

 Drum light out

-This step-by-step repair guide walks you through fixing drum light out on your GE GTD65EBSJWS (Electric).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this guide, I’ll walk you through fixing the drum light out issue on your GE GTD65EBSJWS (Electric).
+With the right tools and parts, you can tackle this repair in 1–2 hours and avoid the expense of a service call.

 Part of our Top 20 Dryer Models & Common Repair Issues Guide.
 Browse all dryer repair guides for related models and issues.

-This issue is most commonly caused by a burned-out drum light bulb, a faulty door switch that fails to trigger the light circuit, or a damaged light socket due to heat exposure and normal wear over time.
+Most often, this issue is caused by a burned-out drum light bulb, a faulty door switch that fails to trigger the light circuit, or a damaged light socket from heat exposure and normal wear over time.

 Tools & Parts Needed